 Higher education is contributing to global inequality as much as it is addressing it.
 It is time to act.

-The first ever World Access to Higher Education Day is taking place on 28th November 2018.
-World Access to Higher Education Day will be a platform to raise global awareness around inequalities in access and success in HE, and act as a catalyst for international, regional and local action.
+The first ever World Access to Higher Education Day itook place on 28th November 2018.
+A big thanks to all the institutions and organisations around the globe who supported us.
+We now need your support to make World Access to Higher Education Day a platform to raise global awareness around inequalities in access and success in HE, and act as a catalyst for international, regional and local action.

 To make a difference we need your support